Instagram/MonkeyType/README.rst

   $ monkeytype run myscript.py

-By default this will dump call traces into a sqlite database in the file ``monkeytype.sqlite3`` in the current working directory.
+By default, this will dump call traces into a SQLite database in the file ``monkeytype.sqlite3`` in the current working directory.
 You can then use the ``monkeytype`` command to generate a stub file for a module, or apply the type annotations directly to your code.